 Konparu

-This chain of coffee shops originated in Nagoya in 1947 is the place to go if you want to see the more traditional side of Japan and if you want to see what a coffee shop used to be like in post-war Japan.
+This chain of coffee shops originated in Nagoya in 1947.
+Konparu is the place to go if you want to see the more traditional side of Japan, or if you want to see what a coffee shop used to be like in post-war Japan.

-Konparu is famous for one thing (and it’s not their coffee) it’s their delicious Ebi Furai Sando.
-A sandwich filled with fried shrimp, egg, and cabbage, and a special delightful sauce.
-With a price tag of 980 yen, it is definitely not cheap but so delicious that it’s worth every yen.
+Konparu is famous for one thing, surprisingly, it’s not their coffee!
+It’s actually their delicious Ebi Fry Sando.
+A sandwich filled with fried shrimp, egg, and cabbage, and a special secret sauce.
+With a price tag of 980 yen, it is definitely not cheap, but it’s so delicious we think it’s definitely worth every yen.

-Ebi Furai Sando goes very well with a freshly brewed cup of coffee.
-Having the iced coffee at Konparu is an experience in itself, so we recommend you go for that.
+Surprisingly, Ebi Fry Sando actually goes very well with Konparu’s freshly brewed coffee.
+The iced coffee at Konparu is an experience in itself, so we recommend you go for that.

 The original Konparu is inside the Osu Shopping District, and inside, it feels like time has stood still for the past 70 years or so.

-Other locations include the underground shopping malls at Nagoya Station called Meichika and Sakae called Mori no Chikamachi, with a total of 9 shops dotted across the city.
+Other locations include the underground shopping malls at Nagoya Station called Meichika and Sakae called Mori no Chikamachi, with a total of nine shops dotted across the city.

 Misokatsu Yabaton

 If you want to kill two birds with one stone, you can visit Misokatsu Yabaton.
-This is probably the most popular Miso Katsu restaurant in Nagoya, but it also serves delicious Ebi Furai and other fried dishes such as fried asparagus and Korokke (Japanese Croquettes).
+This restaurant is probably the most popular Miso Katsu restaurant in Nagoya, but they serve many other tasty fried offerings as well.
+Ebi Fry, fried asparagus and korokke (Japanese croquettes) are some of the most popular options.

-If you cannot decide, order the set with a small Miso Katsu, Ebi Furai, and fried asparagus roll.
-You won’t regret it!
+If you can’t decide, you can order the set with a small Miso Katsu, Ebi Fry, and fried asparagus and try it all!
+(We highly recommend this!)

-Misokatsu Yabaton has so many shops in and around Nagoya; chances are you will find one close by.
-The highest density of shops is around Nagoya Station and Sakae.
+Misokatsu Yabaton has so many shops in and around Nagoya; chances are you will find one close by where you’re staying.
+The highest density of shops is around Nagoya Station and Sakae, but check out Google Maps for a Misokatsu Yabaton near you.
+(Note: hours vary by location)

 Misokatsu Yabaton – Esca Branch (みそかつ矢場とん名古屋駅エスカ店)